Howzit & Haisai

 A Nikkei gosei and Uchinānchu yonsei, I was born and raised on the island of Kauaʻi.
 Currently based in Honolulu, I work at the Center for Oral History in the Department of Ethnic Studies at the University of Hawaiʻi at Mānoa (UHM) as associate director, where I help to document and disseminate life history interviews and connect past experiences to current events, working to envision a better future for Hawaiʻi.

 I am also a PhD student in the Department of Second Language Studies at UHM.
 In my research, I have focused on bridging narrative, identity, and rapport building in the Japanese as a second language classroom and the use of Pidgin (Hawai’i Creole English) in public spaces and on social media.
+More recently, my research focuses on what it means for diaspora to return to the ancestral homeland through oral histories around the Worldwide Uchinaanchu Taikai.
 I am broadly interested in sociolinguistics, linguistic landscapes, and language documentation, revitalization, and reclamation efforts.
 I am passionate about language rights as they relate to Pidgin and Loochooan (Ryūkyūan) languages.